tanvi-v/exadata-ansible/README.md

 This codebase contains a set of playbooks that can be used individually or combined into a workflow for ExaCS and ExaCC Set-up.
 Each playbook references ansible roles (an ansible file structure used to group reusable components).
 Each ansible role folder contains three subdirectories - tasks, defaults, and meta.

-- Tasks: Contains a main.yml file that will be automatically called if the role is invoked along with individual tasks to be reused.
+- Tasks: Contains a main.yml file that will be automatically called if the role is invoked.
+Also contains reusable standalone tasks.
 - Defaults: Default variable values for the tasks in that role.
-These variables have the least precedence and will be overrided by any variables defined in the included variable file or in the ansible job template.
+These variables have the least precedence and will be overrided by any variables defined in the included variable file (vars_file) or in the ansible job template.
+Many of these variables are set as null as they are optional variables for the oci tasks and it is your choice whether to define them.
+For required variables, check the comments on the sample vars_files or the oracle.oci ansible documentation.
 - Meta: Sets collection oracle.oci

 ### Playbooks

 **awx_test.yml**
-- This playbook checks to see if your ansible environment has been set-up correctly.
-First pulls information about Network services to ensure your OCI credentials are working, then it pulls information about your compartment to ensure your variable file was defined, and then finally (if a group with hosts is defined) runs a simple shell command to make sure the inventory has been set-up correctly.
+- Tests if your ansible environment has been set-up correctly.
+If running from localhost, pulls Network services information to check if your OCI credentials are working and pulls compartment information to check if your variable file was defined.
+If running from a host, runs a simple shell command to make sure the inventory has been set-up correctly.
 - Job Template Variables
     - vars_file
     - hostgroup (localhost or the name of a group from your inventory)

 **networking_setup.yml**
 - Creates a network for Exadata Cloud Service environment by calling the networking role.
-Includes a public subnet option (for testing) and a private subnet option (for production), defined by the variable prohibit_public_ip_on_vnic.
+Two options for primary ExaCS subnet: a public subnet for testing instances and a private subnet for production instances, defined by the variable prohibit_public_ip_on_vnic.
 - Job Template Variables
     - vars_file